Payne-X6/arch/basic-installation.md

 ```
 And edit paths at `[core] Include` and `[extra] Include` to `/home/ghostmirror/.config/ghostmirror/mirrorlist`.

 Now login as ghostmirror user and create `mirrorlist`.
-Then disable login and lock user.
+Then cleanup home directory, disable login and lock user.

 ```bash
 sudo su ghostmirror